Estonian VAT number

-The Tax and Customs Board shall make a decision on registration within five till ten working days after receipt of the application.
+The Tax and Customs Board shall make a decision on registration within five to ten working days after receipt of the application.
 In the case of additional questions, this deadline may be extended.

 If the company has the VAT number, monthly declarations are mandatory, so there arises a need for accounting.

 Before applying for VAT number the company must have valid banking solution/IBAN.

 In order to apply for the VAT number, it is required for the board member to visit tax office in person or digitally sign the application or to authorize us to act on behalf of the company.

 In case you are in a hurry with starting your business transactions we strongly recommend to purchase a company with an active VAT number.

 We offer our clients the opportunity to minimize their time by organizing a VAT registration for the company.